-You are expected to take notes during every scheduled lecture; these notes will help you with both your writing and your exams.
+You are expected to take notes during every scheduled lecture; these notes will help you with both your writing and the small group discussions.
 You should have a paper, pen, and your book on your desk at all times, and be taking notes while I lecture - no exceptions.
 Failure to do this will result in a 0 for participation for that day.